Automating JPEG optimization with jpegoptim in your projects

 jpegoptim image.jpg

-This command performs lossless optimization, which reduces file size without any loss in image quality.
+This command performs lossless optimization, reducing file size without any loss in image quality.

 For lossy optimization with a specified maximum quality factor (e.g., 80):